ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.1-everyday-types/README.md

 const functionDoesntExist = a.someInvalidFunction(); // This also compiles!
 ```

-Some valid usages of `any` might be: facilitating migration of code from JavaScript to TypeScript, leveraging third-party code without types, working with input of completely unknown structure.
+Some valid usages of `any` might be: facilitating code migration from JavaScript to TypeScript, leveraging third-party code without types, and working with input of completely unknown structure.

 ## Tuples